StackStorm/st2docs/docs/source/install/overview.rst

 Overview: Single-box Reference Deployment
 ==========================================

-First, let's review what are the StackStorm components, what is their role, and how they are wired together when StackStorm is deployed on a single box.
+First, let's review what the main StackStorm components are, their role, and how they are wired together when StackStorm is deployed on a single box.
 As you follow the installation instructions in this section, this is your target "reference deployment".